digicademy-chf/chf_container/README.md

 ## Setup

+If you want to set up a production environment instead of a development one, make sure you have three files that are not part of this repo: `cert.crt` and `cert.key` stored in your repo folder `config/apache2/ssl` (from `/etc/apache2/ssl` on production systems), the credentials stored in a production-level `.env` file.

 1. Clone this repo via `git clone git@gitlab.rlp.net:adwmainz/digicademy/dfd/dfd_docker.git` or the HTTPS equivalent.
 2. For a development environment, copy `.env.development` and rename it to `.env`.
 For a production environment, use `.env.production` instead and add the required credentials.
 3. Open a terminal in the `dfd_docker` folder, enter `cd dfd/local_packages`, and then clone the repo [`namenforschung`](https://gitlab.rlp.net/adwmainz/digicademy/dfd/namenforschung).